Last Updated on November 7, 2020 by Kari

 I think so.
 Especially if you are wanting to make meditation a habit, but you are having a hard time doing so.

-A Zen12 meditation only requires 12 minutes out of your day (you can always meditate more if you want to), and that helps you easily squeeze it in as a new doable habit.
+At the start, a Zen12 meditation only requires 12 minutes out of your day (you can always meditate more if you want to), and that helps you easily squeeze it in as a new doable habit.
 Eventually, it just becomes a part of your life and you can progress to more than 12 minutes a day if you feel like.
 And, chances are you will.

 In Zen12, you get 12 levels of meditations with 4 different types of meditation in each level.
 At least one of those types of meditation will suit your likes and needs.